Eton, Queensland: Geography

 The northern part of the locality is flat land (about 30 metres above sea level), predominantly used as sugarcane plantations.
 The town is in this area.
 In the central part of the locality the land becomes hilly and is mostly used for grazing cattle.
 The southern part of the locality is mountainous (rising to 650 metres at Mount Bridgman) and is mostly undeveloped; some of this land is within the Ben Mohr State Forest and the Spencer Gap State Forest.
 In the very south of the locality (21.3545°S 148.9722°E) is the Hogan's Pocket Landfill, a waste disposal site developed in 2006 by Mackay Regional Council.
 The landfill gas generated from the site are captured and, although currently burned off, may be used for electricity generation in the future.

 The Peak Downs Highway traverses the locality from south to north-east, passing through the town.
-State Route 5 passes through from north-west to south-east.
+State Route 5 (Marian–Eton Road and Eton–Homebush Road) passes through from north-west to south-east.

 A cane tramway passes through the northern part of the locality to deliver the harvested sugarcane to local sugar mills.